 The easiest way to understand cap rate is the expected return (as a percent) an investment will generate based on the net operating income (NOI) of the asset.

-This is applied against the market value of the property to determine.
-For example, a property worth $1 million and being sold at a cap rate of 10 will generate $100k a year in net income.
+CAP rate is applied against the market value of the property to determine NOI.
+For example, a property worth $1 million and being sold at a cap rate of 10 would be expected to generate annual NOI of $100k.

 $1,000,000 x .10 = $100,000

-Mind you that you are not going to find a property with that kind of cap rate these days, so the illustration is just for easy math.
-Also, the cap rate does not include debt service, so that gets factored in later if you are financing the acquisition.
+Mind you that you are not going to find a property with that kind of cap rate these days; this illustration is simply for easier math.
+Also, cap rate does not include debt service.
+If you are financing the acquisition, that gets factored in later.

 First, let’s talk about some expectations when it comes to cap rates and how to determine what cap rate to use and when.